Signing up to Codemagic

 Connecting several repository integrations

-You can connect several repository accounts (GitHub, GitHub app, GitLab, Bitbucket) with one Codemagic account.
+You can connect several repository accounts (GitHub, GitHub app, GitLab, Bitbucket) with one Codemagic account or Codemagic team (read more about managing team integrations here).

 - Log in to Codemagic with the account you signed up.